 Day 11: Napo Wildlife Center to Sani Lodge

-We’ll spend the morning on one of Napo Wildlife Center’s canopy towers, build around a towering kapok tree.
-From our high perch we can look down on gangs of aracaris, a multitude of oropendolas, flocks of brilliant tanagers, and plenty of other tree-top species.
+We’ll spend the morning on one of Napo Wildlife Center’s canopy towers, built around a towering kapok tree.
+From our high perch we can look down on gangs of aracaris, a multitude of oropendolas, flocks of brilliant tanagers, and plenty of other treetop species.
 Later in the morning, we will transfer to Sani Lodge, which is located on a long oxbow lake a bit north of the Napo River.
-For our first afternoon, we may target Cocha Antshrike, a specialty of Sani Lodge and an Ecuadorian endemic.
+For our first afternoon, we may target Cocha Antshrike, a specialty of Sani Lodge and a nearly endemic to Ecuador.